A Paddler’s Perspective – John Ruskey

 NWNL: John, each interview with you inspires.
 I look forward to our next meeting.

 [Posted by NWNL on Jan.
-18, 2018. — Transcription edited for clarity by Alison M. Jones, NWNL Director.
+18, 2018.
+Transcription edited and condensed for clarity by Alison M. Jones, NWNL Director.
 Our Interview Guidelines describe the NWNL protocol for editing raw transcripts.]